anurag-crypto/FreshNutra/README.md

 # FreshNutra
-A coming of age app that tells the freshness of fruits/vegetables by the use of ML models
+A innovative and modern app that tells the freshness of fruits/vegetables by the use of ML models